-In this blog post we want to give you an insight APostLab’s annual workshop.
-We have summarized the Budapest workshop of last February by taking a detailed look at the schedule, plenary descriptions and some nice pictures by @Nelly Kiss & Niko Remus.
+With this blog post we want to give you an insight APostLab’s annual project based workshop.
+We have summarized the Budapest workshop of February 2018 by taking a detailed look at the schedule, plenary descriptions and some nice pictures by Nelly Kiss & Niko Remus.

 The 8th edition of the workshop welcomed 20 participants from all over the globe in Budapest, Hungary on February 8th 2018.
-People came in from: India, Israel, Bolivia, Philippines, Netherlands, Hungary, Luxemburg, Germany, Greece, Finland, France, Austria & Belgium.
+People traveled from: India, Israel, Bolivia, Philippines, Netherlands, Hungary, Luxemburg, Germany, Greece, Finland, France, Austria & Belgium.

 The basic schedule of all workshop days is: Group work – Plenaries – Individual Training – with 2 coffee breaks and a lunch break during the day.
 We start at 9u and are usually not at the dinner table before 20u00, so pretty intense but necessary to get in the workshop mode!